enc-project/map/README.md

 # enc project

-Our political system was invented before electricity.
+Our political system was invented a long time ago.

 Now we have the Internet and generative AI.

-We can do better than this; but we must challenge the status quo.
+We can do better than this; but we must challenge our thinking.

 > I know that I know nothing ([plato](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing))